 While Solana is the underlying asset, the ETFs will function similarly to ProShares’ Bitcoin Strategy ETF (BITO) and Volatility Shares’ 2x Bitcoin Strategy ETF (BITX).

 On one hand, SOLZ will provide 1x exposure to Solana futures contracts, while SOLT will offer 2x leveraged exposure.
-This combination could potentially deliver twice the daily returns (or losses) of Solana futures.
+This combination could potentially deliver twice Solana futures’ daily returns (or losses).

 They will provide exposure through futures contracts, similar to how BITO and BITX operate with Bitcoin, without directly holding the tokens.
-This approach gives investors exposure to $SOL price swings and enables the funds to operate inside the present regulatory regime.
+This approach exposes investors to $SOL price swings and enables the funds to operate in the current regulatory regime.

 Moreover, SOLT and other leveraged exchange-traded funds (ETFs) are meant for short-term trading, as the daily rebalancing process may lead to performance deterioration over time.
-As an example, the 2x Bitcoin ETF’s volatility (35.34%) of BITX, Volatility Shares, has been higher than the non-leveraged BITO’s (17.53%).
+For example, the 2x Bitcoin ETF’s volatility (35.34%) of BITX, Volatility Shares, has been higher than the non-leveraged BITO (17.53%).
 This suggests that the products may exhibit comparable patterns.

 Are Spot Solana ETFs Next?

-Analysts at Bloomberg predict a 70% chance of a spot-ETF approval by October 2025.
-These will allow funds to hold SOL tokens directly rather than futures contracts.
+Analysts at Bloomberg predict a 70% chance of spot-ETF approval by October 2025.
+These funds will be able to hold SOL tokens directly rather than through futures contracts.

 In anticipation, several major asset managers, including Franklin Templeton, Grayscale, Bitwise, VanEck, 21Shares, and Canary Capital, have already filed applications for spot ETFs.